-The meeting will be at The Heights, Maryhland Heights’ community center, 8001 Dale Avenue, at 7 pm.
-It will feature an update on our lawsuit against the state of Missouri by Denise Lieberman, AU’s local attorney for the case, and comments by some of the plaintiffs.
-There will be an opportunity to sign a petition to repeal Missouri’s draconian abortion law (which is not directly related to our lawsuit, but complementary to it).
-We will also have a report on the status of bills in the Missouri legislature that impinge on church/state separation.
+The meeting that was to be at The Heights, was postponed to Saturday evening April 27, 7:00-9:00 pm.
+It featured an update on our lawsuit against the state of Missouri by Denise Lieberman, AU’s local attorney for the case, and comments by some of the plaintiffs.
+We had a report on the status of bills in the Missouri legislature that impinge on church/state separation.

-A brief business meeting will include an update on our finances, plans for the annual picnic and other activities, and the election of new Board members.
+The business meeting included an update on our finances, plans for the annual picnic and other activities, and the election of new Board members.

 A persuasive op-ed appeared in the St. Louis Post-Dispatch on July 24, 2023.
 Its authors are L. Lewis Wall and Douglas Brown, Emeritus Professors in the Washington University School of Medicine.
 They describe the ways in which the “personhood” claim relative to abortion riights violates the religious liberties of citizens.
 All of this is relevant to our suit against the state of Missouri.
 Read (or listen to) the whole essay here.